Centres, chairs and research institutes

 Founded in 2010, the mission of the Centre for Research on Conflict is to contribute to the advancement of the fields of conflict studies, applied peace research and peace building, within Canada and internationally, by conducting research and training that will foster dialogue, and promote the harnessing and nurturing of constructive responses to defusing conflict and building sustainable and just peace.

-The Centre for Women and Christian Traditions studies issues that affect women and Christian traditions.
+The Sophia Research Centre studies issues that affect women and Christian traditions.
 The Centre's mandate is to promote and secure Women’s Studies and/or Feminist Research in the fields of biblical studies, history, pastoral studies, theology, ethics, ecumenical studies, spirituality, psychology and ethics.

 Created in 2007, the Lonergan Centre is part of an international network of researchers and practitioners undertaking collaborative research on the body of work of Bernard Lonergan and his personal and empirical approach to insight as a means of transformation in human life.